lamalab-org/matextract-book/index.md

 Structured data is at the heart of machine learning.
 LLMs offer a convenient way to generate structured data based on unstructured inputs.
 This book gives hands-on examples of the different steps in the extraction workflow using LLMs.

+You can find more background on the topics covered in this book in our [review article](https://arxiv.org/abs/2407.16867).

 ## How to use this book?

 This book is based on Jupyter notebooks.
 That is, beyond simply reading along, you can also run the notebooks yourself.